 The day our offender was granted bail, he was walking the streets before I even got the news.
 There are no words to describe the fear of a mother—standing in a public place for the first time, alone, trying to find a grief book for her babies—as she answers a phone call saying the man who shot her husband—in the head and heart—was let free.
 It had only been weeks.
-With Marsy’s Law that girl would have a chance to share her voice, to feel like her fears were heard, and to chose to be part of each step of a journey, she never got to chose to be part of in the first place.
+With Marsy’s Law, that girl would have a chance to share her voice, to feel like her fears were heard, and to choose to be part of each step of a journey, she never got to choose to be part of in the first place.

 In the early years—waiting for the trial—I requested many times to be able to meet the man who shot the gun.
 It was never granted.
 I didn’t see his face until I was seated right in front of him at the jury selection.

 During the trial, if victims had equal rights as offenders, I wouldn’t have had to listen to a month of how my murdered husband’s life was not worth anything.
 The prosecution slandered his name and used everything as evidence as to why he deserved to die.
 They didn’t treat anyone in that courtroom as a person—I felt like we were all more like movie characters they were talking about.
 But every time the tables were turned, and there was evidence of the accused—putting down his character—we were quickly on grounds for a mistrial.

 Each day, I would go to the courtroom with a burning pit in my stomach, choking back tears—taught and trained to make sure I didn’t show any emotion…as to not sway the jury.
 Every measure was taken to make sure the victims did not act too human—even though it was their life that had been changed forever.

 It is hard to sit silently while people talk about “victims and offenders”, because just like the accused wants to be seen as a real person…so do the victims.